Frequently Asked Questions

 Do I need to take the SAT-II or the ACT Writing Test?

-No. UIC currently requires either your, SAT, SAT-I or ACT scores for the GPPA program.
+No. The admissions process requires either your, SAT, SAT-I or ACT scores for consideration for a GPPA program.

 Can I submit any supporting documents, such as awards, etc.?